picfight/pfcd/docs/configuring_tor.md

 **4.1 Description**<br />

-btcd provides support for operating as a bridge between regular nodes and hidden service nodes.
+pfcd provides support for operating as a bridge between regular nodes and hidden service nodes.
 In particular this means only traffic which is directed to or from a .onion address is sent through Tor while other traffic is sent normally.
 _As a result, this mode is **NOT** anonymous._